haskell/haskell-language-server/README.md

 <img style="float:right;" src="img/vscode2.png"/>

 * [`hie-bios`](https://github.com/mpickering/hie-bios) for determining where your files are, what are their dependencies, what extensions are enabled and so on;
-* `hie-core` (i.e. this library) for defining how to type check, when to type check, and producing diagnostic messages;
+* `ghcide` (i.e. this library) for defining how to type check, when to type check, and producing diagnostic messages;
 * A bunch of plugins that haven't yet been written, e.g. [`hie-hlint`](https://github.com/ndmitchell/hlint) and [`hie-ormolu`](https://github.com/tweag/ormolu), to choose which features you want;
 * [`haskell-lsp`](https://github.com/alanz/haskell-lsp) for sending those messages to a [Language Server Protocol (LSP)](https://microsoft.github.io/language-server-protocol/) server;
 * An extension for your editor.
 We provide a [VS Code extension](https://code.visualstudio.com/api) as `extension` in this directory, although the components work in other LSP editors too (see below for instructions using Emacs).